-Find the Big Five and meet Masai warriors with our range of camping and lodge safari tours and tailor-made safari holidays to Kenya.
+Find the Big Five and meet Masai warriors with our range of Kenya safari tours and package trips.
+Book today!

 Kenya is spectacular.
 The Great Rift Valley.
 Mighty Mount Kenya.
 The Masai Mara National Reserve and its stunning savannah plains.
 Lake Nakuru National Park and its flock of pink flamingos.
 A pristine Indian Ocean coast.
 Kenya’s premier game reserve, the Masai Mara - gets its name from the Masai tribespeople and the Mara River which divides it.
 Famous for its remarkable population of game, the annual Great Migration of the wildebeest between August and October each year provides fascination.
 The Masai Mara National Reserve is perhaps most famous for its lions, though all the other members of the Big Five roam the reserve too.

 Kenya is a classic African safari destination with incredible safari opportunities and many highlights.
 This is why we offer a range of travel styles, from adventurous overland camping trips to lodge accommodated safaris and tailor-made Kenya packages.
 Whichever adventure you are after, browse our range of Kenya safari tours today.

 Kenya Overland Camping & Accommodated Safaris